 Is scavenging rubbish a problem?

-Scavenging proponents argue that it a source of free food while others see it as a form of protest to the problem of food wastage.
+Scavenging proponents argue that it is a source of free food, while others see it as a form of protest to the problem of food wastage.
 On the other hand, people who scavenge are often seen as desperate.
 Sure, most of us have scavenged at least for an item or two, but what started with a genuine intention has now become a menace.
 Besides, there are better opportunities to recover used items than scavenging.

 Scavenging for rubbish is a problem because people who bin raid often leave the place messier than they found.
 In the process of looking for valuable items, they may have to remove trash items.
 Some leave rubbish outside the bin.
 But this is not even a real danger.

 Some people scavenging rubbish may not be looking for valuable items but your personally identifiable information.
-They can use this information to apply for credit cards or use the identity for other mischievous purposes.
+They can use this information to apply for credit cards or use their identity for other mischievous purposes.

 In the wake of increasing cases of bid raiders stealing recyclables, Unley Council called for a crackdown because such activities are costing the council in upwards of $900 a week.

 If you want to throw some bulky material such as furniture, consider different options.
-Some items collected by council head directly to the landfill.
+Some items are collected by the council head directly to the landfill.
 Consider if someone else could reuse the items.
 You can donate some of these items to family and friends or deliver them to drop-off points.
 Be sure not to throw out your rubbish using your neighbour’s rubbish bin as this may be illegal.